mit-plv/timl/README.md

 Coq Proof
 ----------------------------------

 The Coq formalization of TiML and its soundness is in [proof/Soundness.v](proof/Soundness.v).
-The proof is checked with Coq 8.5pl3.
-To check the proof, first compile the auxiliary Coq library:
+The proof requires Coq 8.5pl3.
+To check the proof, first compile the utility library:

   ```
   make
   ```

-You can also compile the auxiliary library and the soundness proof altogether:
+You can also compile the utility library and the soundness proof altogether:

   ```
   make soundness